vestalux/sljekyll/about/jobs/_posts/2016-09-19-information-advisor-highpoint.md

 The starting rate of pay is &pound;7.93 per hour.

-To apply send a CV with a supporting statement outlining what you will bring to Suffolk Libraries to: **recruitment@suffolklibraries.co.uk**
+To apply send a CV and a supporting statement outlining what you will bring to Suffolk Libraries to: **recruitment@suffolklibraries.co.uk**

-The closing date for applications is Tuesday 4 September 2016 and if successful you will be asked to attend an interview on Thursday 13 October 2016.
+The closing date for applications is Tuesday 4 October 2016 and if successful you will be asked to attend an interview on Thursday 13 October 2016.